 How to report

-If you do not qualify for an exclusion or exception, your canceled debt is taxable and must be reported on the “other income” line of your tax return or on Schedule C if it relates to your sole proprietorship business.
+If you do not qualify for an exclusion or exception, your canceled debt is taxable and needs to be reported on the “other income” line of your tax return or on Schedule C if it relates to your sole proprietorship business.
 If you qualify for an exception or exclusion, you don’t report your canceled debt on your tax return.
-However, when using an exception, you may need to file a Form 982 to reduce your tax basis, or cost, in the underlying property if the debt relates to your insolvency or bankruptcy.
+However, when using an exception and it relates to property that you own, you may need to file a Form 982 to reduce your tax basis, or cost, in the underlying property if the debt relates to your insolvency or bankruptcy.
 This reduction in basis can increase the taxable gain that you'll recognize when you sell the property.